 Current MSHSAA guidelines request a student athlete receive a sports physical prior to participating in a sport.
 Physicals are good for two school years, unless documented by a physician.
-Prior to participating in football, volleyball, cross country, softball, cheerleading, basketball, wrestling, track and field or baseball each student must have on file in the office:
+Prior to participating in football, volleyball, cross country, cheerleading, basketball, track and field or baseball each student must have on file in the office: